 While recreational cannabis was legalized in Michigan in 2018 for adults 21 years of age and older, and recreational dispensaries are now open for sale after a slow roll-out, it may still be recommended for you to get a medical marijuana card in Michigan.
 This process will allow you to treat your symptoms with regular dosage under a doctor’s care.
 Read our guide to learn everything you need to know about how to get a medical card in Michigan.

-During this time, new MMJ patients must still head to a clinic to undergo an in-person exam and consultation with a registered physician to complete their medical marijuana card application.
-However, existing registered patients can use telehealth services to renew their cards from the comfort of their very own homes.
+During this time, new and existing patients can use Telehealth services to get and renew their cards from the comfort of their very own homes.

 Quick Guide to Michigan MMJ

 There are three necessary steps to getting a Michigan medical card for marijuana: